Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 A weekly outbound routine for freelancers:

-• Monday (30 min): Source 20-30 new prospects and add them to your sequence
+- Monday (30 min): work your warm list first, then source 20 to 30 new cold prospects and add them to your sequence

-• Tuesday-Thursday (15 min/day): Review replies, send personalized follow-ups, book meetings
+- Tuesday to Thursday (15 min/day): review replies, send personalized follow-ups, book meetings

-• Friday (15 min): Review weekly metrics, adjust messaging if reply rate is below target
+- Friday (15 min): review weekly metrics and adjust your messaging if the reply rate is below target

 That is roughly 2 hours per week.
 The rest of your time goes to client work.

-For freelancers who want to compress even the sourcing step, GTM Bud generates targeted prospect lists and personalized messages from a 15-minute setup.
-The guarantee is simple: 3 meetings per 800 leads or a full refund.
-That removes the risk from testing outbound for the first time.
+For freelancers who want to compress even the sourcing step, GTM Bud generates targeted prospect lists and personalized messages from a 15-minute setup, removing most of the friction from testing outbound for the first time.

 Once your system is running, protect it.
 Block outbound time on your calendar the same way you block client work.
 The moment you stop doing outbound because you are “too busy with projects” is the moment you start the next famine cycle.